Mindful Eating: Enjoy a Healthy Relationship with Food

 We Can’t Rely On Willpower Alone

 If a person has a history of dieting and they don’t trust themselves around food, it’s easy to fall into the rut of thinking that the only way to lose weight or control their eating is to go on a strict diet, and that they must rely on willpower to do it.
 The problem with relying on willpower alone is that willpower is like a battery- it runs out!
 This is why many people find it hard to stick to diets for more than a few weeks, because they’re denying themselves their favourite foods.
 We can’t stick to a diet that’s full of rules, especially as food forms such a central part of our lives; we have to make multiple food decisions every day, and many social events revolve around food.
-I help clients to manage the food environment by helping them to adopt a range of techniques based on both the psychological and nutritional aspects of eating.
+I help clients to adopt a range of techniques that help them to feel more confident around food, based on giving themselves more choice and permission.

 The Dual Approach